CharmAIOS/CharmOS/docs/use-cases/crewai-langgraph-research-agent.md

 - Crew: Researcher, Analyst, Writer
 - Output: Initial research report draft_v0
 ### Charm: Bridge Phase
-- Uses the UAC definition together with live CrewAI outputs as inputs to the bridge.
-- Mounts a runtime bridge that maps CrewAI tasks to LangGraph nodes and synchronizes agent state across frameworks (without embedding state into the UAC).
-- Injects standardized execution envelopes and governance hooks for controlled degradation, approvals, and lifecycle tracking.
-- Hands off a LangGraph-compatible workflow (review → revise → validate) with bridge bindings, ready for execution under Charm’s orchestration.
-	•	Converts the CrewAI agent definition and configuration into a unified UAC Object, preserving roles, goals, and runtime context.
+- Converts the CrewAI agent’s definition and portable configuration into a unified UAC Object, preserving roles, goals, and capabilities for downstream mapping
-	•	Establishes a runtime bridge that maps CrewAI tasks to LangGraph nodes and maintains bidirectional state synchronization across frameworks.
+- Constructs a runtime bridge that maps CrewAI tasks to LangGraph nodes and binds configuration contexts such as tools, policies, and model preferences
-	•	Injects standardized execution envelopes and governance hooks to manage lifecycle, logging, and controlled capability degradation.
+- Injects execution envelopes and governance hooks to manage lifecycle, degradation, and state tracking across frameworks
-	•	Generates a LangGraph-compatible workflow (review → revise → validate) ready for execution under Charm’s orchestrated runtime.
 ### LangGraph: Refinement Phase
 - Stateful graph:
   - review_node: checks logical consistency
   - revision_node: asks for improved sections
   - validation_node: ensures completeness
 - If needs_revision == true, loops back to CrewAI through Charm Bridge
+### Charm: Rerun Phase
+- Transfers revision requests back to CrewAI environment
+- Maintains unified agent context and role integrity

+## Outcome
+By bridging the two frameworks and enabling continuous synchronization of agent context and outputs, the same research crew evolves into a dynamic and autonomous editorial workflow.

+The result is a cross-framework system that combines CrewAI’s collaborative intelligence with LangGraph’s stateful orchestration, producing higher-quality, version-controlled results with minimal human supervision.